 Counseling students in Florida are also required to complete a course in Human Sexuality in order to meet the educational requirements for licensure.
-To meet this requirement, the University counseling students in the state of Florida are required to complete an additional course: COUN 720 (Human Sexuality).
+To meet this requirement, the University counseling students in the state of Florida are required to complete an additional course: COUN 720 (Human Sexuality) for a total of 69 credits.

 In Florida, several continuing education units are required to be completed as a condition of licensure.
-Please review the information from the following link from the Florida Board of Clinical Social Work, Marriage & Family Therapy and Mental Health Counseling for specific information regarding the topics and hours required: https://floridasmentalhealthprofessions.gov/licensing/licensed-mental-health-counselor/
+Please review the information from the following link from the Florida Board of Clinical Social Work, Marriage & Family Therapy and Mental Health Counseling for specific information regarding the topics and hours required: https://floridasmentalhealthprofessions.gov/licensing/licensed-mental-health-counse lor/